Ckalia11/Automation-Scripts/README.md

 # Automate Pushing Code to Github

-1. Performs git add, commit, push
+1. Performs git pull, add, commit, push
 2. Performs checks to ensure there is a git repo
-3. Allows a commit msg to be specified as a flag
+3. Allows a commit msg and remote repo to be specified as flags
+4. Can be called with a simple git alias